 It was our privilege together to welcome Kay and the babies into our homes for several months, give her the time she needed to adjust to life with two newborns, get back on her feet and ultimately stand for herself.
 Our lives are inextricably linked now forever - and I'm convinced we're all better together because of it.

 This is the “other” side of foster care.

 A JOY NOT VOID OF HEARTACHE

-The joy of this little girl now calling us mommy and daddy is never void of the heartache that maybe, just maybe, all of this could have been avoided in the first place.
-The first time we met our baby's girls mom should not have been in a courtroom chaperoned by lawyers and standing before a judge.
-Perhaps long before our worlds collided that day our worlds should have collided a different day.
-Then, maybe, something could have been done to prevent that day from ever happening.
+The new reality of our family, having now adopted that little girl that was once a file on top of a stack, is that we live with the forever joy of her calling us mommy and daddy – a joy that is never void of the heartache that maybe, just maybe, all of this in an ideal sense could have been avoided in the first place.
+The first time we met our baby girl's mom should not have been in a courtroom chaperoned by lawyers and standing before a judge.
+Perhaps long before our worlds collided that day our worlds should have collided in a different way on a different day - perhaps in our living room as well, or better yet, in hers.
+Then, maybe, just maybe something could have been done to prevent that day from ever happening.

 SUBSCRIBE HERE TO BE NOTIFIED WHEN A NEW BLOG IS POSTED:

 (Note: You will receive a follow-up email asking you to confirm your subscription.)